dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

 - **User removal**: Choose **Block** to prevent users from removing users. **Not configured** allows users to remove other users from the device.
 - **Account changes**: Choose **Block** to prevent users from modifying accounts. **Not configured** allows users to update user accounts on the device.

+  > [!NOTE]
-  This setting isn't used on device owner (fully managed) devices.
+  > This setting isn't used on device owner (fully managed) devices.
 If you configure this setting, then the setting is ignored, and has no impact.

 ### Applications